disa-iccs/disa-icss.github.io/index.md

 # Topics of interest

+The main aim of this workshop is to bring together researchers and scientists who are pioneering (dis-)information analysis methods to discuss problems and solutions in this area, identify new issues, and shape future research directions.
+We particulary invite works focuses on:

 - computational methods for (dis-) information analysis, especially in heterogenous types of data (images, text, tweets etc.)
 - detection of fake news detection in social media
 - images and video manipulation recognition